maziTR/wereHere/README.md

 </p>

 <p>
-This project was made with Google maps API, Node js, Express, Mongodb and more.
+This project was made with Google maps API, Node js, Express, MongoDB and more.
 </p>